Spatio-Temporal Shifting to Reduce Carbon, Water, and Land-Use Footprints of Cloud Workloads: Results

 To understand how seasonality affects the effectiveness of the scheduling methods, we perform a sensitivity analysis considering weeks in the four seasons: winter, spring, summer, and autumn.
 For this analysis, we use a fixed error for the grid's renewable share prediction (mae = 0.1).
 On the other hand, to understand how the prediction error affects the effectiveness of the scheduling methods, we perform a sensitivity analysis considering different values of prediction error (mae = \{0.05, 0.1, 0.15, 0.2\}).
 We use a fixed week in winter for this analysis.

-From Table \ref{tab:azure_sa}, it is possible to notice that the prediction error leads to very small differences, almost flat.
+From Tables \ref{tab:azure_sa_season} and \ref{tab:azure_sa_mix}, it is possible to notice that the prediction error leads to very small differences, almost flat.
 Indeed, the results indicate that the improvement in reduction in all three metrics remains robust even for higher error levels.

 On the other hand, it seems that the effectiveness of spatial shifting varies with seasonal changes in grid intensities, but the overall trend of improvement remains consistent.
 Land use factors, in particular, demonstrate varying impacts across different seasons (37\%-57\%).